nislamovs/DS18B20-Thermometer/README.md

 ![calConst](docs/calcConst.png) <!-- .element height="50%" width="50%" -->

+It is needed to use all gauge of the meter.
+If You will use another type of meter, You should adjust this value.

 And don't forget to download DS18B20 library in Your Arduino IDE.
 I used `DS18B20` library by Mathias Munk Hansen.
 More info about it [here][ds18b20].